Lustmored/flysystem-v2-simple-cache-adapter/README.md

 Benchmarks run with Redis in Docker (via provided `docker-compose.yml`).
 S3 benchmarks require setting environment vars (for example by providing `.env.bench.local`).
 Cached benchmarks have cache warmed by calling `listContents`.

 Below are reports from single benchmark run on devel machine as of 0.0.4.
-They show that caching metadata with the local adapter makes no sense, while using it for S3 brings potential huge benefits when querying existing files.
+They show that caching metadata with the local adapter makes no sense, while using it for S3 brings potential huge benefits when querying existing files. `fileExists` benchmark randomly queries files with about 50% of them existing.

 | benchmark        | subject                  | set | revs | iter | mem_peak    | time_rev         | comp_z_value | comp_deviation |
 |------------------|--------------------------|-----|------|------|-------------|------------------|--------------|----------------|